How we work

 Office of the Sussex Police & Crime Commissioner

-Please note that the OSPCC is a separate organisation to Sussex Police and, as such, does not hold information regarding criminal records.
+Please note that the OSPCC is a separate organisation to Sussex Police and, as such, does not hold information regarding prosecutions, convictions and cautions.

 Charging regimes and policy

 Policies and procedures for procurement and commissioning arrangements

 Our Procurement process is covered within the Financial Regulations.